 Self-noise is specified in “A-weighted” decibels.
 What are they?

-A-Weighted decibels (dBA) are an expression of the perceived relative loudness of air vibrations to the human ear.
+A-Weighted decibels (dBA) express the perceived relative loudness of air vibrations to the human ear.
 In other words, dBA represents the way we hear sound waves.

-This is important because the human ear does not have a flat frequency response and so our hearing is more sensitive to some frequencies than others.
+The human ear does not have a flat frequency response, so our hearing is more sensitive to some frequencies than others.
 The dBA scale aims to flatten things out for us.

 As with all decibel values, the dBA measures the intensity of a sound by comparing it with a given level on a logarithmic scale.

 dBA is always relative to the threshold of human hearing.
 So 0 dBA would be complete silence with no detectable noise whatsoever.